 The award honors the memory of the SPIE senior member and Mentor chief engineer

-BELLINGHAM, Washington, USA, and Cardiff, UK — Luke Long has been announced as the 2020 recipient of the $10,000 Nick Cobb Memorial Scholarship by SPIE, the international society for optics and photonics, and Mentor Graphics, a Siemens Business, for his potential contributions to the field related to advanced lithography.
-Long will receive his award certificate during the Welcome and Plenary Presentations at the SPIE Advanced Lithography Symposium on Monday, February 24, in San Jose, California.
+BELLINGHAM, Washington, USA, and SAN JOSE, California - On 25 February, 2019, at the SPIE Advanced Lithography Symposium in San Jose, California, Haoyu Yang was awarded the $10,000 Nick Cobb Memorial Scholarship by SPIE, the international society for optics and photonics, and Mentor Graphics, a Siemens Business, for his potential contributions to the field related to advanced lithography.

-The Nick Cobb scholarship recognizes an exemplary graduate student working in the field of lithography for semiconductor manufacturing.
+This is the first year for the Nick Cobb scholarship, which is given to an exemplary graduate student working in the field of lithography for semiconductor manufacturing.
 The award honors the memory of Nick Cobb, who was an SPIE Senior Member and chief engineer at Mentor.
 His groundbreaking contributions enabled optical and process proximity correction for IC manufacturing.

 Mentor, a Siemens business, is a world leader in electronic hardware and software design solutions, providing products, consulting services, and award-winning support for the world's most successful electronic, semiconductor, and systems companies.

 SPIE is the international society for optics and photonics, an educational not-for-profit organization founded in 1955 to advance light-based science, engineering, and technology.
-The Society serves more than 255,000 constituents from 183 countries, offering conferences and their published proceedings, continuing education, books, journals, and the SPIE Digital Library.
-In 2019, SPIE provided more than $5 million in community support including scholarships and awards, outreach and advocacy programs, travel grants, public policy, and educational resources. www.spie.org
+The Society serves 257,000 constituents from 173 countries, offering conferences and their published proceedings, continuing education, books, journals, and the SPIE Digital Library.
+In 2018, SPIE provided more than $4 million in community support including scholarships and awards, outreach and advocacy programs, travel grants, public policy, and educational resources. www.spie.org.

 Public Relations Manager